Škoda Slavia: Overview

 The Slavia is available with a choice of two turbocharged petrol engines.
 The entry-level option is a 1.0-litre three-cylinder TSI unit producing 115 PS and paired to either a 6-speed manual or a 6-speed torque converter automatic.
-The more powerful option, is a 1.5-litre four-cylinder TSI motor with 150 PS that gets either the 6-speed manual or a 7-speed DSG gearbox.
+The more powerful option is a 1.5-litre four-cylinder TSI motor with 150 PS that gets either the 6-speed manual or a 7-speed DSG gearbox.
 The 1.5 TSI is also equipped with the cylinder deactivation technology.
+The manual variant for 1.5 TSI was discontinued by September 2024.

 In 2022, the Slavia contains 95% local parts.

+Markets

+Brunei

+As the follow-up of the reintroduction of Škoda Auto brand in Brunei, Škoda Auto's distributor in Brunei, TCY Motors unveiled the Slavia, offered only in Style variant powered with 1.0-litre TSI petrol engine mated with 6-speed automatic and other Škoda cars on 24 January 2024.

 Powertrain

 Safety

-The Škoda Slavia is sold in India with a standard safety specification of two frontal airbags, i-Size approved ISOFIX anchorages, Electronic Stability Control, three-point seatbelts in all seats, front and rear seatbelt pretensioners, post-collision braking and a tyre pressure monitor.
-Higher trim levels are additionally equipped with side torso airbags and head-protecting curtains.

-The Slavia has not been independently crash-tested by the Global New Car Assessment Programme (Global NCAP), but Škoda claims it has been engineered to meet the requirements of Global NCAP's revised 2022 assessment scheme, including offset frontal impact, side impact, pedestrian protection (including the Euro NCAP upper leg impactor, which is not tested by Global NCAP), and that the optional curtain airbags have been tested for head protection in a side pole impact.
+In April 2023, the Slavia was awarded five stars for adult and child occupant protection by Global NCAP 2.0 (similar to Bharat NCAP, based on Latin NCAP 2016) under its Safer Cars for India project.
+The rating was based on tests performed on both the Slavia and its twin the Volkswagen Virtus.
+Despite being optional, the Slavia and Virtus' side and curtain airbags met Global NCAP's requirements to be fitted during the side pole test.
+In all tests, protection of most body parts was deemed good or adequate, but there was moderate rearward intrusion of the pedals in the frontal offset test and a moderate risk of rib fracture in the side pole test.

+In April 2024, side and curtain airbags were made standard equipment on the Slavia.